Exploring Interreligious Dialogue Encounters of the All Ceylon Jamiyyathul Ulama in the Sri Lankan Context

 Abstract

 This study investigates the intricate dynamics of interreligious dialogue encounters within the Muslim minority context of Sri Lanka, focusing on the All Ceylon Jamiyyathul Ulama (ACJU), a body of Muslim theologians.
 Amid historical tensions and conflicts among diverse religious groups in the region, the ACJU plays a pivotal role in fostering understanding and collaboration among religious communities.
-This study aims to examine the Muslim minority's efforts to preserve their religious identity and promote harmonious relationships with other religious communities through an in-depth investigation of their experiences, drawing on a range of primary and secondary sources.
+This study aims to examine the Muslim minority’s efforts to preserve their religious identity and promote harmonious relationships with other religious communities through an in-depth investigation of their experiences, drawing on a range of primary and secondary sources.
 Using qualitative methodology, the research investigates the dynamics of interreligious discourse initiated by the ACJU through interviews and textual analysis.
 The study applies descriptive, analytical, and critical methods throughout.
-By exploring the perspectives of religious leaders, community members, and scholars engaged in these dialogues, the research offers insights into the challenges, achievements, and growth of interreligious exchanges in this socio-religious context.
-It also examines how the ACJU carefully balances between retaining Islamic identity and actively participating in interreligious endeavours.
-The findings highlight the importance of these programmes in reducing religious tensions, encouraging cooperation, and contributing to the peaceful coexistence of Sri Lanka's multireligious fabric.
+By exploring the perspectives of religious leaders, community members, and scholars engaged in these dialogues, the research offers insights into the challenges, achievements, and growth of interreligious exchanges in the Sri Lankan socio-religious context.
+It also examines how the ACJU balances between retaining Islamic identity and actively participating in interreligious endeavours.
+The findings highlight the importance of these activities in reducing religious tensions, encouraging cooperation, and contributing to the peaceful coexistence of Sri Lanka’s multireligious fabric.

 References